Unique Relationships in the Family Classadmin2023-06-26T13:40:44-04:00

-Same-sex couples access to a civil marriage was extended throughout Canada on July 20, 2005, under the Civil Marriage Act.
-As CIC has not yet measured the impact on this decision into a formalized set of guidelines, they have come up with an interim policy until on such procedure are in place.
+Same-sex couples’ access to civil marriage was extended throughout Canada on July 20, 2005, under the Civil Marriage Act.
+As CIC has not yet measured the impact of this decision into a formalized set of guidelines, they have come up with an interim policy until such procedures are in place.

 This policy recognizes the validity of marriages in Canada between a Canadian citizen or permanent resident and their same-sex partner for the purposes of family class sponsorship.